 This is the website of Broxted Parish Council

 Broxted is a rural parish in west Essex.
-It comprises a number of scattered communities at various “Endsˮ – Chapel End, Brick End, Church End, Moor End and Woodgates End.
+It comprises a number of scattered communities at various “Endsˮ – Chapel End, Brick End, Browns End, Church End, Moor End and Woodgates End.
 These, together with the hamlets of Sucksted Green and Cherry (or Chaureth) Green, make up the parish.
 The population in 2011 was 508.

 It is thought that the name originated in Saxon times as “Brock’s headˮ.
 Broxted features in the Domesday Book when it had woodland for 250 pigs.
 The SSE wood, planted by Stop Stansted campaigners in 2004 on farmland that the airport had earmarked for part of a proposed second runway, hasn’t quite reached that capacity yet.